ml6team/fondant/README.md

 Using our
-[example pipeline to fine-tune Stable Diffusion](examples/pipelines/finetune_stable_diffusion) allows you create models that generate better images within a specific domain.
+[example pipeline to fine-tune Stable Diffusion](examples/pipelines/finetune_stable_diffusion) allows you to create models that generate better images within a specific domain.
 All you need to get started is a small seed dataset of example images.

 Eg. generating logos: